atman-33/mcp-terminal-runner/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Run `npm run quality:fix` to ensure code quality
+4. Run `npm run quality` to ensure code quality
 5. Commit your changes (Husky will run pre-commit hooks)
 6. Push to your branch
 7. Create a Pull Request